Biographical Resume of

-Dr. Hatch has a history of civic involvement spanning over two decades.
+Dr. Hatch has a history of civic involvement spanning over decades.
 He served as a member of the Chicago School Board Nominating Commission from 1989-1991.
-He served as the Moderator of the Friendship Baptist District Association, the National Director of Religious Affairs of the Rainbow PUSH Coalition, and on the boards of the Academy of Communication and Technology (ACT) Charter School and Christ The King Jesuit College Prep High School.
+He served as the Moderator of the Friendship Baptist District Association, the National Director of Religious Affairs of the Rainbow PUSH Coalition, and on the Executive Board of the Christ The King Jesuit College Prep High School.
 He is a member of the American Baptist Churches of Metro Chicago, the Progressive Baptist Convention, chairs the L.E.A.D.E.R.S Network, and is founding steering committee member of the National Public Housing Museum.
 He was appointed a Trustee of the Lincoln Academy of Illinois in 2013.
 In 2015, he was appointed to the Board of Trustees of Chicago State University.
 He was elected Board chairman in 2016.
 Also in 2016, he was elected to serve as a Trustee of the Baptist Theological Union of the University of Chicago Divinity School.
 Dr. Hatch’s landmark book, “Project America: Memoirs of Faith and Hope to Win The Future”, was published in 2012.
-His powerfully insightful book of urban pastoral eulogies, “Absent In The Body: Eulogies of Life & Death In Black Chicago”, will be published in early 2018.
+His powerfully insightful book of urban pastoral eulogies in Chicago’s political context, “Cornerstones: Eulogies of Black Lives that Mattered,” will be published by Third World Press.

-Marshall Hatch is married to the former Priscilla Murchison and they are the parents of four children; Joyce, Janelle, Marshall and Maurice.
+Marshall Hatch is married to the former Priscilla Murchison and they are the parents of four children and five grandchildren.